 cdemo.cybr.rocks in Cloudflare’s DNS, it’d be good for that Instance running.
 However, after I stopped the EC2 instance and, eventually, restarted it again, it boots with a different public IPv4 address.

-Now, I’m sure I could just use an Elastic IP and assign it and call it a day… but that costs money.
+Now, I’m sure I could just use an Elastic IP and assign it and call it a day… but that costs money – even when it’s not being used!
 I can save money, even over the Elastic IP lease, triggering the AWS Lambda function only when my Instance State changes.

 Finally, to the use case: upon a defined Instance’s Instance State changing to “Running”, grab the defined Instance’s public IPv4 address and update a defined A record in Cloudflare’s DNS.